-Travel in 2020 was pretty non existent for me.
+Travel in 2020 and 2021 was pretty non existent for me.
 It felt weird, travel is usually such a big part of my life!
 I felt very unmotivated to even think about planning travel.
 With almost all of my trips being cancelled, and one I’m trying to hold onto but keep pushing the flights back later, it just made me feel disappointed and down.
-In 2021 I’d like some sort of travel to be back on the cards.
-I’ve been thinking of some UK staycation ideas, just in case international travel is still on the rocky side.
+Here are some UK staycation ideas, just in case international travel is still on the rocky side.
 With restrictions constantly changing, even within the UK, it’s important to do a little bit more research to ensure you are staying safe and not breaking any local restrictions.

 Disclosure: AD | In collaboration with Hotels.com, but all views are my own.